christer-watson/BubbleCNN/README.md

 - 7 data channels ('colors' to non-astronomers) are supported, allowing features from IR to radio light to be used for recognizing wind-blown-bubbles
 - A catalog of 1000s of wind-blown bubbles, each represented by seven 1024x1024 image requires loading data in batches.
 A data generator customized was required to handle the high S/N data files and 7 data channels
 - Typical wind-blown bubbles occupy a small area of the data (< 2%), so an intersection/union-style metric, Dice, was used.
+- Becauses wind-blown bubbles can be a wide range of distances away (200 pc to 20,000 pc), their appearance can also range from small to large.
+The convolutional neural network reuses the same matrix on several scales, effectively applying the same feature-seeking tools to a wide range of size-scales.

+The convolutional neural network has a U-Net-inspired structure.
+A series of convolutional layers and max pooling layers are applied.
+Each series looks for ever more complicated structures.
+For example, the first layer may activate on horizontal or vertical lines.
+The second layer might activate on combinations of these shapes from the earlier layer.
+The third and final layer recognizes shapes associated with wind-blown bubbles.

+This series of layers is first applied to the seven 1024x1024 images.
+The data dimensions are reduced by a factor of 2 (to 512x512) and the same series of layers are applied again.
+This process is repeated for reduction factors of 4, 8 and 16.
+The results of each application are combined for a final prediction.
+The prediction is a probability (between 0 & 1) that each pixel is inside or outside a wind-blown bubble.